-Here are my recommendations for places to go Italian in San Francisco:
+Here are our recommendations for places to go Italian in San Francisco:

 - Steps of Rome Caffe: 348 Columbus Avenue in North Beach - At this popular caffe you'll find Italian music, Italian staff, Italian newspapers, and Italian coffee.
 They also serve pastries and light meals.
 Steps of Rome Caffe

-- Caffe Greco: 423 Columbus Avenue in North Beach - This is my husband's favorite place to go for espresso.
+- Caffe Greco: 423 Columbus Avenue in North Beach - This our favorite place to go for espresso.
 Outdoor tables are great for North Beach people watching.
 Besides drinks, they have Italian desserts and gelato, sandwiches, salads, and light breakfast.
 Caffe Greco

-- Emporio Rulli Gran Caffe: 2300 Chestnut Street in the Marina District - A trip to the gran caffe makes me feel like I'm in a northern Italian city.
+- Emporio Rulli Gran Caffe: 2300 Chestnut Street in the Marina District - A trip to the Gran Caffe makes us feel like we're in a northern Italian city.
 They have lots of mouth watering Italian pastries.
 Besides drinks, they serve meals although I've never eaten there.
 They also have branches at Union Square, San Francisco airport, and in Larkspur.
 Emporio Rulli Gran Caffe

 - Macaroni Sciue' Sciue': 124 Columbus Avenue, just outside North Beach - Macaroni has an Italian atmosphere and has very good antipasti and pasta.
 They have a good selection of Italian desserts, wines, and beers.
 It's open every day for lunch and dinner.
 Macaroni Sciue' Sciue'